by Tracy Johnson

 Business cards are dirt cheap.
 Order 500 or 1,000 on Vista Print for just a few dollars.
 You can choose from their pre-designed cards or design your own.

 On the cards: Include your station (with dial position), phone number, email address, website (your own show site if you have one) and times you’re on the air.
 If you can afford a two-sided business card, put your photo on one side.
 Hand them out liberally with invitations to use the contact information at any time.

 Your company probably won’t buy these things for you because it was cut out of the budget years ago.
 Don’t get angry about it.
 If it’s worthwhile (and it is), builds your career (and it does) and is truly a good idea, stop waiting and hoping.

 Just do it.
 It’s tax deductible and a basic investment in your brand.

-A step by step guide to becoming a winning radio personality.
-Perfect for young talent.
-Become an Insider Today The #1 Resource for Programmers and Personalities Like Having Tracy Johnson as Consultant & Talent […]
+Use this powerful social media platform to attract a larger fan base for your show.
+Become an Insider Today Radio's Best Source for Programmers and Personalities Like Having Tracy Johnson as Consultant & Talent […]

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?